wolfmcnally/havekidsright/content/posts/raven.md

 Tortoise: What meaning can “good” or “evil” have in a world with nobody in it to experience either?
 Joy and suffering are defined by those experiencing them.
 The dead experience neither, as far as we know.

 Raven: Yes!
 So you see!
-Neither to do the never-born ever *have* to experience suffering or death.
+Neither do the never-born ever *have* to experience suffering or death.

 Achilles: Nor will they experience joy!